euri16/github-repository-explorer/README.md

 - **Domain Layer**: Contains all the use cases of the application.
 - **Data Layer**: Manages the application's data and abstracts the origin of the data from the rest of the application.

+This modularization benefits the team in several ways:

+- The build time is highly reduced because of concurrent module compiling
+- The app is ready to be scaled
+- Any changes to the project are encapsulated to its own module, reducing the risk of regressions
+- The relationship between layers and modules is clear

 ## Testing

 The GitHub Repository Explorer has been thoroughly tested with the following libraries: